 You can select from a large selection of image effects, enhancements, and filters to apply to your images.
 The available effects include a variety of color balance and level effects, tinting, blurring, pixelating, sharpening, automatic improvement effects, artistic filters, image and text overlays, distortion and shape changing effects, outlines, backgrounds, shadows, and more.

 For example, the code below applies a cartoonify effect, rounding corners effect, and background color effect (and then scales the image down to a height of 300 pixels).

-For more details on the available image effects and filters, see Applying image effects and filters.
+For more details on the available image effects and filters, see Visual image effects and enhancements.

 You can add images and text as overlays on your main image.
 You can apply the same types of transformations on your overlay images as you can with any image and you can use gravity settings or x and y coordinates to control the location of the overlays.
 You can also apply a variety of transformations on text, such as color, font, size, rotation, and more.

 For example, the code below overlays a couple's photo on a mug image.
 The overlay photo is cropped using face detection with adjusted color saturation and a vignette effect applied.
 The word love is added in a pink, fancy font and rotated to fit the design.
 A balloon graphic is also added.
 Additionally, the final image is cropped and the corners are rounded.